 You can read my complete guide to finding the right walking treadmill, but here’s my #1 pick overall:

-Put simply, the Pro Form Performance 400i available here, is the best walking treadmill I’ve evaluated.
+Put simply, the Pro Form Performance 400i available here, is the best walking treadmill model I’ve evaluated.

-The compact design means that you can easily fold it away when you don’t need it.
-It also comes standard with 18 different workout programs specifically for burning calories while walking.
+The compact treadmill design means that you can easily fold it away when you don’t need it.
+It also comes standard with 18 different treadmill workout programs specifically for burning calories while walking.